 After the second world war, a series of international treaties began being introduced via the United Nations in order to define and protect people’s “inalienable human rights.”
-Australia has ratified seven of the eight major international conventions.
+Australia has ratified the seven core international human rights conventions.

 This means that at the international level, the Australian government has committed to uphold these values and its citizens are supposed to have their human rights protected.
 However, Australia’s track record is not consistent with its signing of these instruments.

 The United States has a bill of rights embedded in its constitution.
 The bill was established to create greater constitutional protection for the fundamental rights and freedoms of US citizens, while restricting the powers of the state.

 At present, Australia is the only democratic western nation not to have a bill guaranteeing its citizens rights under the law.
 For decades now, there’s been a persistent national dialogue outlining the need for such a bill and calling for its establishment.

 But this has largely been ignored by the major political parties.

 Indeed, the Chief Justice of New South Wales, Tom Bathurst, recently counted 397 encroachments by the government on three ‘rights’ alone – the presumption of innocence, the right against self-incrimination and client legal privilege.
 And that’s just the tip of the iceberg, with successive governments passing legislation which removes our legal safeguards and protections right under our noses, with little public consultation and bipartisan political support.